 How about walking them?

 My twin sister used a very long nylon leash instead of a chain.
 Because it was flat, she could close the door with the clasp inside the house. this kept it from freezing, and she did not have to stand with the door open to fasten the dog onto the leash.
-Also, the dog came back into the house before she took the leash off which kept him from running off the minute he got unhooked!

 You might try periodically rubbing with vaseline.
 I had a lock on my air conditioner and when I took it off to have a new unit installed the lock came right off.